gnmyt/sqltoolkit/README.md

 ## About The Project

 This is a small project for quickly managing a MySQL database in Java.
-It makes everyday life with a database much easier.
+It makes your everyday life with a database much easier.

 ### Installation